startae/hagrid/README.md

 Hagrid does not generate prefixes (`-webkit-`,`-ms-`) as it is designed to be integrated with common SASS workflows in mind (Gulp / Grunt with [Autoprefixer](https://github.com/postcss/autoprefixer)).
 A sample configuration for Autoprefixer is available in the [test build-file](https://github.com/felics/hagrid/blob/master/gulpfile.js#L24).
 Be careful not to set browsers in a way that generates legacy flexbox syntax!

-## Developing & Sassdoc:
+## Developing:

 You can build the project with the default gulp-task.
-If you want to use sassdoc, you can build it by running 'gulp sassdoc'.
+If you want to use sassdoc, you can build it by running `gulp sassdoc`.

 ## Credit: